stwalsh4118/clio/docs/delivery/1/prd.md

 ## User Stories

-**As a developer**, I want to install and configure the insightd tool so that I can begin using it to capture my development insights.
+**As a developer**, I want to install and configure the clio tool so that I can begin using it to capture my development insights.

 **As a developer**, I want to start and stop the monitoring service via CLI commands so that I can control when data capture is active.